stephenhu/stratd/docs/design.md

 ### battles

-users will play the overall commander and will have full omniscient view for his units
+users will play the overall commander and will have full omniscient view and control over

+* chain of command, including organization
 * troop arrangement
 * orders
 * assessment of current